Three offers Pay As You Go bundles from £10/month or traditional Pay As You Go rates of 3p/minute, 2p/text and 1p/MB.

 In this article, we’ll review Three’s Pay As You Go service.
-We’ll start by looking at their pricing, including both on the basic 321 tariff and on the 30-day bundles.
-We’ll then compare Three to rival Pay As You Go mobile networks, before looking at handset availability, coverage and how you can keep your existing phone number.
+We’ll start by looking at their price plans, including both the 30-day bundles and the basic 321 tariff.
+We’ll then compare Three’s Pay As You Go service to rival mobile networks before looking at handset compatibility, the level of coverage you can expect and how to keep your existing phone number.

 - 2 Comparison to Alternatives